 Jessica Riehl is charting new territory in “systems scribing”, helping to define and deliver studio sessions and labs.
 She is a designer and facilitator who uses collaborative-based design processes to gain insight and empower change.
 She employs visual and systems thinking, mindfulness, storytelling, ethnographic research, cameras, sharpies, and Post-it notes.
 As an entrepreneur, nature lover, photographer and former Naval Officer, Jessica brings a unique perspective that informs her design process and facilitation.
 She is located in Tigard, Oregon where she lives with her son, husband, and two cats.
 More

 Dwayne Mallard is Chairperson of the Wajarri Yamatji Native Title and an experienced negotiator, with a demonstrated history of advising complex cross-sectoral collaboration.
-He has engaged in extensive volunteering, most recently with R U OK suicide prevention and the repatriation of Mungo Man, with the common thread of addressing social ills of the disenfranchised members of Australian society.
+He has engaged in extensive volunteering, most recently with R U OK suicide prevention and the Repatriation Commemoration of Mungo Man, with the common thread of addressing social ills of the disenfranchised members of Australian society.
 As the founder and director of Arjaway, he manages social economic business development for collective impact.
 Dwayne studied at The University of Western Australia, and lives on Yamatji Country in Carnarvon, Western Australia.

 Dr. Renu Burr is the Director of Burr Consulting and has been a faculty member of the University Western Australia’s Business School since 1992, with 30 years of consultancy expertise in leadership development, systems, organizational and personal transformation.
 Renu has worked in senior roles to improve business and leadership effectiveness in the private, public and not-for-profit sectors in Australia and overseas.
 She currently teaches the postgraduate Leadership for Social Impact course at UWA, and is actively involved in their Centre for Social Impact.
 Renu will provide container support and sense making for the Lab.